solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

 layout: post
 title: Rethinking the frontend
 author: tatut
-excerpt: Combining the old an the new for a simple approach to modern web frontends
+excerpt: Combining the old and the new for a simple approach to modern web frontends
 ---

 Modern frontends are complicated things.
-Most modern web applications are using some form of single page application (SPA) approach, like React or Vue, to deliver the user interface.
+Most modern web applications use some form of the single page application (SPA) approach, like React or Vue, to deliver the user interface.
 This approach makes sense in many cases as it separates the frontend and the backend work cleanly.

 The SPA approach also bundles JavaScript (or [anything](https://clojurescript.org) [that](https://www.typescriptlang.org/) [compiles](https://elm-lang.org/) [to](https://reasonml.github.io/) [it](https://fable.io/))
-and related assets into a something the browser can consume.
-The role of the backend becomes to serve the initial page with the frontend app and then serve its needs via an API (like [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) or [GraphQL](https://graphql.org/)).
+and related assets into something the browser can consume.
+The role of the backend becomes to serve the initial page that contains the frontend app bundle and then serve its needs via an API (like [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) or [GraphQL](https://graphql.org/)).

 <!---
 @startuml